nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

 ## serve single file from endpoint using 'send_file' function
 * using the `send_file` function from flask, we can serve a single file
-* In the below example, the 'report' function listening at the URL '/report'
+* In the below example, the 'report' function listening at the URL '/report' will serve
 ```py
 from flask import Flask, render_template, send_file